Grouse Mythology

 I have witnessed greatness.
 I have beheld ascension.
 I have perceived mythology.

-One thought on “Grouse Mythology
+3 thoughts on “Grouse Mythology

 Leave a Reply